 Is it true that in Australia, 15-year-olds can leave school if they secure a full-time job?

-One Reply to “is it true?”
+One thought on “is it true?”

 In Australia, the rules about leaving school can vary by state or territory.
 Generally, students must attend school until they are 17 years old, or until they complete Year 10 (or its equivalent).
 However, some states allow students to leave school at 15 if they secure a full-time job or if they are involved in other approved activities, like apprenticeships or vocational training.